Edith Macefield House

 Located between N 14th Avenue & N 15th Avenue in Ballard (Map)

-For latest developments and status of the house, check Edith Macefield House Facebook page.
+For the latest news (2019), Edith Macefield House Facebook

 NEIGHBORHOOD UPDATE: September 1, 2015